Pythonimous/iad-19-ml-dl/ML_Gruzdev/README.md

 The purpose of this program was to learn project structure and practice in end-to-end project building.
 For academic purposes, we have created a simple parts of speech tagger based on a long short term memory model using simple binary hieroglyphic features.

-  - Type some Markdown on the left
-  - See HTML in the right
-  - Magic

-## Requirements
-  - python 3.7
-  - pytorch
-  - conllu

 ## Organisation
 The code in the repository is organized as follows:
   - main.py: driver code;